Contributing Gear Writer

 Fill the cooler up completely: Air is the enemy of cold.
 You want as little of it in the cooler as possible.
 So make sure you get the cooler as full as possible and the ice will melt much more slowly as a result.
 That’s important to factor in when purchasing a cooler — don’t get one much larger than your typical needs (otherwise you’ll struggle to keep it cool).

 Keep the lid closed: Get in and get out as soon as you can.
 When the cooler is open, the coldness escapes fast.
 The hotter the weather, the faster this happens.
-The less times you open the lid, the better.
+The fewer times you open the lid, the better.

 Use separate coolers for food and drinks: If you have the space and budget, it’s a great idea to have two coolers: one for keeping your perishables cold, and another for grabbing drinks often.
 That way you are keeping the food cooler nice and airtight for as long as possible.

-Keep your cooler out of the sun: Even if coolers boast incredibly amounts of insulation, it’s a good idea to keep your beach cooler shaded.
+Keep your cooler out of the sun: Even if coolers boast incredible amounts of insulation, it’s a good idea to keep your beach cooler shaded.
 Leave it under your beach umbrella or shade structure if possible.
 If not, then try to put a towel or shirt on top just to make sure that it’s not getting direct sunlight.
-Not only will the contents stay colder longer, it’ll also prolong the cooler’s lifespan.
+Not only will the contents stay colder longer, but it’ll also prolong the cooler’s lifespan.

 Return to Comparison Table | Return to Top Picks